 Advantage: although it has drawbacks it may still be required to solve a specific separation or detection problem.

 HPLC leads to a smaller column called a microcolumn, a capillary column which is a diameter of less than a millimeter.
 The diameter of small-bore columns is 1 to 2 mm.
 This column also has the same internal diameter but a much shorter length than most other columns.
-By using this column you can increase sensitivity, decrease analysis time decrease mobile phase uses, and increase the reproducibility.
+By using this column you can increase sensitivity, decrease analysis time decrease mobile phase uses, and increase reproducibility.

 This is the most important part of HPLC which decides the efficiency of separation. it is usually in length of 5 to 25 centimeters and the internal diameter is 3 to 5 mm.
-HPLC columns separation by different intermolecular forces between the solute and stationary phase and those between the solute and mobile phase.
+HPLC columns are separated by different intermolecular forces between the solute and stationary phase and those between the solute and mobile phase.